Various Types of Gaintime

 Basic gaintime, which had been awarded in a lump sum upon an inmate’s entering prison (10 days for each months of an imposed sentence for crimes committed before July 1, 1978) was eliminated effective January 1, 1994 as part of the Safe Streets Act passed by Florida’s 1992-93 legislature.
 And inmates serving life sentences are ineligible for gaintime, and those serving certain mandatory sentences have limited gaintime opportunity.

 To assure that you get the gaintime you’ve rightly earned, contact an experienced criminal defense attorney.
-Gainesville’s Law Offices of Edwards & Mason Criminal Defense specializes in protecting the rights of those accused or convicted of crimes.
+Gainesville’s Law Offices of Edwards & Jones Criminal Defense specializes in protecting the rights of those accused or convicted of crimes.
 Contact us at 877-377-7801.